 We hadn’t been in Tulum long, however, before we realised that this beach address definitely attracts a certain type of person.
 Our fellow hotel guests were stylists from L.A., documentary filmmakers and art dealers from New York.
 We even spotted the actress Demi Moore having breakfast there on our first day!
 Needless to say, our very British family stood out somewhat.
 But despite the fact that Tulum really is very cool, it is also a wonderful destination for a family holiday

-You can easily spend all your time in Tulum.
-The beach, although very narrow in parts, is gloriously white and the sea a spectacular shade of blue.
+You can easily spend all your time on the beach.
+The sand, although very narrow in parts, is gloriously white and the sea a spectacular shade of blue.
 Currents can be strong, however, so keep an eye on the kids.
 It’s more of a splashing kind of sea than a swimming one.

 But if you wanted to do more than just top up your tan then there’s plenty to do.
 The pre-Colombian Mayan site of Tulum is quite magical, owing in no small part to its position on a bluff facing the Caribbean Sea.
 The Maya structures are now home to dozens and dozens of iguanas that bask in the Mexican sun all day long.

 As well as being home to glorious beaches, the Yucatan Peninsula hides underground pools where Mayans communicated with the gods.
 These cenotes are natural swimming holes formed by the collapse of porous limestone bedrock.
 There are literally dozens of these underground pools with water so clear and pure that you can often see the bottom and the fish swimming among the plant life.
 Some of these cenotes are found in caves and others are open to the sky above, either way, however, swimming in these pristine waters is quite magical.